Injectivity theorems for higher direct images under proper K\"ahler morphisms on snc spaces: Introduction

 We remark that, our proof delves into the complex analytic aspects of the problem, which is in parallel with the mixed-Hodge-structure techniques used in Ambro's and Fujino's injectivity theorems (see \cite{Amb03, Amb14, Fuj11, Fuj12b, Fuj13b}). \mmark{}{ \xb{No problem with Mario's rewrite: I just wanted to say here that our proof studies an analytic aspect of Ambro and Fujino's injectivity theorem, which was proved using mixed-Hodge-structure techniques.}} The overlapping of the two different approaches demands for further study and comparison, which we are regretfully not able to pursue in this paper.

-\mmark{}{\xb{I found that our requirement for $\pi$ should be called {\bf{locally}} K\"ahler morphisms.}} Our main results are stated as follows. \begin{thm}[{Injectivity for higher direct images -- the smooth case; Theorems \ref{T:prime_divisor_case} and \ref{thm:main-thm-in-section}}] Let $(X, D)$ be a log smooth and lc pair (i.e.~a pair of a complex manifold $X$ and a reduced snc divisor $D$ on $X$) and $\pi \colon X \to \Delta$ be a proper locally K\"ahler morphism to a (not necessarily irreducible or reduced) analytic space $\Delta$.
+We use the notation $\ibar := \ibardefn \;$\ibarfootnote\ in this paper.
+Our main results are stated as follows. \begin{thm}[{Injectivity for higher direct images -- the smooth case; Theorems \ref{T:prime_divisor_case} and \ref{thm:main-thm-in-section}}] Let $(X, D)$ be a log smooth and lc pair (i.e.~a pair of a complex manifold $X$ and a reduced snc divisor $D$ on $X$) and $\pi \colon X \to \Delta$ be a proper locally K\"ahler morphism to a (not necessarily irreducible or reduced) analytic space $\Delta$.
 Let $F$ (resp.~$M$) be a line bundle on $X$ with a smooth Hermitian metric $h_{F}$ (resp.~$h_{M}$) such that

 Consider a section $s \in H^{0}(X, M)$ whose zero locus $s^{-1}(0)$ contains no lc \mmark{centers}{Since ``lc centers'' is used throughout the proof, it seems better to use it also in the main statements to avoid unnecessary confusion.} of the pair $(X,D)$.
 Then, the multiplication map induced by the tensor product with $s$ between the higher direct image sheaves